nbproject/nbproject/INSTALL.md

     chmod ugo+rwx /var/local/nb/pdf/cache2

 ### grunt
-As of March 2016 we have been using grunt 0.4.X.
-For questions on getting NB to work wit grunt 0.3.X, please refer to http://gruntjs.com/upgrading-from-0.3-to-0.4, and follow the procedure in the opposite way.

-      npm install grunt
       sudo npm install -g grunt-cli
-      sudo npm install -g grunt-init
-      npm install --save-dev

-The final line will install all dependencies in `package.json`

 ### [optional] Enable mod_rewrite
  If you wish to use the embedded JavaScript file or NB bookmarklet on external sites, you may not see the font-awesome icons in the NB sidebar unless you enable mod_rewrite on your Apache server to ensure it responds to CORS requests.
-You can do that by runnning:
+You can do that by running:

        sudo a2enmod rewrite